milos-pujic/playwright-e2e-tests/docs/minikube-setup-mac.md

 ### (optional) Minikube Dashboard

 Minikube Dashboard is a web-based Kubernetes user interface.
-To access the dashboard use following command in Powershell (on Windows) or in Terminal (on MacOS):
+To access the dashboard use following command in Terminal:

     minikube dashboard